apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

    Please note that Cloudstack will automatically perform basic configuration of the agent and libvirt when the host is added.
 This is relevant if you are planning to automate the deployment and configuration of your KVM hosts.

 #.
-In order to have live migration working libvirt has to listen for
-   unsecured TCP connections.
+To avoid potential security attack to virtual machines, We need to turn
+   off libvirt to listen on unsecure TCP port.
+CloudStack will automatically set up cloud keystore and certificates when the host is added to cloudstack.
    We also need to turn off libvirts attempt to use Multicast DNS advertising.
 Both of these settings are in ``/etc/libvirt/libvirtd.conf``